-These neutrons continue to collide other uranium atoms, and the process repeats itself over and over again.
+These neutrons continue to collide with other uranium atoms, and the process repeats itself over and over again.
 This process is called a nuclear chain reaction.

-All nuclear power plant uses nuclear fission process to generate the heat.
+All nuclear power plant uses the nuclear fission process to generate heat.
 So, you can run the generator to produce electricity.

 In nuclear fusion, energy is released when atoms are combined or fused together to form a larger atom.
 Sun is the best example of the nuclear fusion process.

 Nuclear fusion is the subject of ongoing research as a source of energy for heat and electricity generation because of the difficulty in controlling a fusion reaction.

 Nuclear power is a form of energy that is created by splitting apart the nuclei of atoms.
 Nuclear power or in other words atomic power is the use of nuclear reactions that release nuclear energy.

 Initially, nuclear power is used to produce atom bombs.
 The worst example of nuclear power is first experienced when an American B-29 bomber dropped the world’s first deployed atomic bomb over the Japanese city of Hiroshima.

 After this, world leaders decided to use nuclear power for a peaceful purpose.
 Nowadays benefits of nuclear power are counted in Ships and Submarines, Medical Science, food, agriculture, etc.

 The greatest use of Nuclear Power today is to produce electricity by nuclear fission process in a nuclear power plant.